 This is why it is necessary to design a landing page carefully considering the user journey in mind.

 A majority of new advertisers on Google Ads commit the mistake of using their homepage as the landing page because it holds similar content like calls to action and comprehensive information on the products or services being provided.
-But, in actual, this is considered a mistake.
+But, in actuality, this is considered a mistake.

 Ideally, you should have a particular landing page for a particular set of keywords and content.